benjimin/notes/internet.md

 If instead using RSA, should use 4096 bits.

+### Certificates

+Normally expressed in a canonical format.

+Typically, the entire trust chain is sent at once, so that the client can immediately verify the claims.

 ### TLS (formerly SSL)

-Transport Layer Security (successor of Secure Sockets Layer).
+Transport Layer Security 1.3 (successor of Secure Sockets Layer).

 RFC8446

 The client sends a random nonce.
 Hash pairs, key shares, key (by label)..

-Certificates

 ECH (Encrypted Client Hello) and SNI (Server Name Indication)

 ### SSH keys

-### Certificates

 ### Authentication